You can’t beat the action and excitement of a game of Indoor Cricket

 Where to play Indoor Cricket

-The following Indoor Sports Victoria centres play Indoor Cricket.
-Visit the arena webpage for their details and how to register a team.
+Visit the the Locations page for details on where you can play and how to register a team.